Neurotoxin Injectable Treatments

 When you have a contour problem, you can either bring down the high points, or you can raise the low points.
 Fillers are a generic term that describes a material that you can inject into a depression to create an elevation.
 Anything can function as filler as long as it doesn’t harm the body.
 Salt water can be injected with a very positive result; it simply won’t last.

-We have many fillers in the U.S. There are many more available around the world.
+We have many dermal filler injectable treatments in the U.S. There are many more available around the world.
 Some are safe; others have very severe potential problems.
 It is always best to stick to products, which have been approved by the FDA.

 Fillers are described by what makes them.
 There are fillers made from collagen.
 Fillers made from hydroxyapatite (a bone like material).
 The most common fillers in the U.S. such as Juvéderm® XC and Juvéderm Voluma™ XC are made from Hyaluronic Acid (a material that is identical to a substance in all of our tissues).
 Different manufacturers make these products, and each of these products have different characteristics.
 Some are long lasting; some are short lasting.
 Some are soft; some are hard.